 Who carries out the handovers?

 Who carries out the apartment handovers depends on which service the lessor booked.
-For apartments with BASIC service package, the lessor carries out the apartment handovers.
-City-Wohnen carries out the handovers for apartments with the KOMFORT service package.
+For apartments with a lütt, plietsch or BASIC service package, the lessor carries out the apartment handovers.
+This depends on the servicepackage the lessor has chosen for.
+City-Wohnen carries out the handovers for apartments with the kommood (resp.
+KOMFORT) service package.
 We take care of the scheduling, key handover and drawing up the property condition report (protocol).